brbrbr/plg_task_extensionupdates/README.md

 Now the initial setup is completed, please make sure that the cron has been fully setup.
 Either using *Lazy Scheduler* or *Web Cron* in the *Scheduled Tasks Configuration*

+You can change the emails for your language in the language overrides

 ## Minimum Requirements